itdxer/blog.itdxer.com/_posts/2020-10-18-three-solutions-to-the-putnam's-2006-statistical-problem.md

 will be at \\(a_{i-1}\\) or \\(a_{i+1}\\) positions.
 This observation will be true for any position in the sequence except the first and last most places.
-In left and right most positions we always have only one neighbour and it's always greater or smaller compared to the observed position.
+In left and right most positions we always have only one neighbour and it's always greater or smaller compare to the observed position.
 This means that there is a 50% chance of getting a local maximum and 50% change of getting a local minimum.
 Since we know the probability of getting a local maximum per each position we can combine this information and calculate the average number of local maximums